DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 - as a separate standalone application, it can be used in combination with other DAQ applications

 ## How to Replay
+The easiest way is to use this python module.
+It helps to retrieve relevant OKS configuration data and modify it given user-provided selection.
+However, replay can also be run on any (valid) OKS configuration generated outside of this script.<br>
 Replay works via a `TPReplayApplication`, a smart DAQ application that can be used inside the trigger segment of your OKS session.<br>
 To use it, simply add this application to the trigger segment in your session.
 There are example sessions available, both local and with ehn1 integration.<br><br>
 Remember, replay is an emulation of readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required.<br><br>